pombreda/pgreloaded/doc/modules/components.rst

 ==================================================

 This module contains often used data classes for applications.
-All data classes inherit from the :class:`Component` class to be usable with the :mod:`pygame2.ebs` module.
+All data classes inherit from the :class:`pygame2.ebs.Component` class to be usable with the :mod:`pygame2.ebs` module.

 .. class:: Position(x=0, y=0, z=0)